ketrab2137/Fivem-revive-and-spawnpoint-script/README.md

-To install just drop it in your resources folder and add it to server.cfg it requires you to add baseevent to the server.cfg
+To install just drop it in your resources folder and add it to server.cfg.

+It requires you to add baseevent to the server.cfg